simonhw/campsite-bookings/README.md

 ## Features
 The website was designed to be as simple as possible, with little to no distracting content.
 A mobile-first design process was undertaken from the start.
 The website is comprised of four main pages visible to the site user: a homepage, an about page, a booking form page, and a "my bookings" page (when logged in).
 An additional page is also visible to staff users once logged in where they can manage all bookings.
-Other pages visible to users include the signup page, login page, logout page, password reset page, 404 error page, 403 error page, and 500 error page.
+Other pages visible to users include the signup page, login page, logout page, 404 error page, 403 error page, and 500 error page.

 **All pages on the website have:**
 1. A favicon of a tent next to a tree with a cloud.